Schule am Meer: Boarding

-The boarding school existed from the beginning of May 1925 to the end of March 1934 and quickly developed some national reputation, amongst others by its orchestra and choir, both founded and conducted by the most talented concert pianist, composer and music educator Eduard Zuckmayer, but most notably by its stage play.
+The boarding school existed from the beginning of May 1925 to the end of March 1934 and quickly developed some national reputation, among others by its orchestra and choir, both founded and conducted by the most talented concert pianist, composer and music educator Eduard Zuckmayer, but most notably by its stage play.

 External support

 It got support by senior guest students and teachers from England, France and the United States, especially for language classes and stage plays, the latter performed in German, English and French.

 Despite being competitors there was also some support among the progressive schools throughout German Reich, a temporary exchange of students and teachers as well as visits of senior classes for topical discussions like from Karl-Marx-Schule (Berlin-Neukölln), led by progressive educator Fritz Karsen (1885–1951), née as Fritz Krakauer.
 Among other visitors had been progressive Protestant educator Bernhard Hell (1877–1955) with his students.